 Materials were contributed to the capsules in the form of letters, stories, small objects, drawings, photographs, oral history recordings and ‘digital stories’.
 Digital content was also included on archival CDs which will be replicated in the Record Office’s special digital preservation system to ensure it can be read in 100 years’ time.

 This content was collated by school pupils, local interest groups, community organisations and museums.
 All content in the capsules reflects what people feel is important about where they live, and what they would like the Suffolk people of 2119 to understand about life in 2019.

 Tim Greenacre, Registrar and Secretary at the University of Suffolk, said “As the event shows, The Hold is far more than just a building.
 It will be the catalyst for a countywide programme of activities and events, and will transform the way our archives reach communities around Suffolk.
 The University is proud to be at the heart of this transformation, and we are excited about the new state-of-the-art teaching spaces that will be available to our students.
 We expect The Hold to have a significant direct impact on their university experience, as well as students and visitors of all ages from across the county who will be attracted to Ipswich and the Waterfront.”

 Later in the year, the Record Office will begin to work with communities to develop digital history trails to start and end near each capsule location.
 The trails will take in important historic sites and features for each place, with connections to the archival collections held in the Record Office.
 People will be able to follow the trails using their smart phones as well as by traditional means.
 The first trail should be launched on Suffolk Day (21 June 2019) with others to follow.

-This page will be kept updated as well as The Hold page on the Suffolk Archives website https://www.suffolkarchives.co.uk/the_hold/
+This page will be kept updated as well as The Hold sections of the Suffolk Archives website: https://www.suffolkarchives.co.uk/the_hold/